-1 SCOPE
+1 Scope

+This standard establishes a key performance indicator;
-This standard establishes a key performance indicator in the form of a contract skills development goal (CSDG) relating to the structured workplace learning of occupational or professional learning, which enables learners to make measurable progress towards the attainment of:

-- a) a part or full occupational qualification registered on the National Qualification Framework; or - b) a trade qualification leading to a listed trade (GG No. 35625, 31 August 2012); or - c) a national diploma registered on the National Qualification Framework; or - d) registration in a professional category by a statutory council listed in Table 1.

-in the delivery, maintenance and operation of infrastructure through the performance of professional service, service, engineering and construction works, or design and build contracts or an order associated with such a contract.

-This standard sets out the methods by which the key performance indicator is established, measured, quantified and verified in the performance of the contract or the execution of an order.
+- a) in the form of a contract skills development goal (CSDG) relating to the structured workplace learning of occupational or professional learning, which enables learners to make measurable progress towards the attainment of: - (i) a part- or full occupational qualification registered on the National Qualification Framework; or - (ii) a trade qualification leading to a listed trade (GG No. 35625, 31 August 2012); or - (iii) a national diploma registered on the National Qualification Framework; or - (iv) registration in a professional category by a statutory council listed in Table 1. - b) in the delivery, maintenance and operation of infrastructure through the performance of professional service, engineering and construction works, or design and build contracts or an order associated with such a contract and - c) sets out the methods by which the key performance indicator is established, measured, quantified and verified in the performance of the contract or the execution of an order.